Holiday Food Poisoning – Your Questions Answered

 Going on holiday is supposed to be a great time of year for everyone.
-Which is why a case of food poisoning can turn a highlight into a nightmare.
+Which is why a case of holiday food poisoning can turn a highlight into a nightmare.

 This Easter, holidaymakers will once again be visiting far-flung locations, often on cruises and package holidays.
-Food poisoning can happen anywhere, but types of holiday involving groups of people in a contained space can lead to more claims being made, as it’s easier to prove where it originated.
+Holiday food poisoning can happen anywhere, but types of breaks involving groups of people in a contained space can lead to more claims being made, as it’s easier to prove where it originated.

 Altrincham-based Jefferies Solicitors sees a surge in food poisoning claims during peak holiday times such as Easter.
 Here, managing director Michael Jefferies, explains why certain types of holiday can make you more vulnerable to food poisoning and whether it’s possible to claim compensation.

 We see the majority of food poisoning claims on package holidays, all-inclusive holidays and cruises, as this is when large groups of holidaymakers are staying together within a contained space.
 On cruise ships or in holiday resorts, there is a higher chance of groups of people suffering from food poisoning at a similar time after visiting the same food outlet or spreading the bug more easily between themselves.

 The reason why we tend to see claims like this is also because it is easier to prove that a restaurant or food outlet failed to meet the right food hygiene standards if there is a group of people who went to the same place, rather than just one instance.

 Under the Consumer Protection Act 1987, food retailers are required to sell food that does not contain the bacteria that causes food poisoning.
 If the food contained food poisoning bacteria, you have suffered food poisoning symptoms or the infected food gave you food poisoning, you have a valid claim for claiming compensation.

 This can happen anywhere – even Michelin starred restaurants are not immune.
 There have been cases of food poisoning at Heston Blumenthal’s two famous restaurants, The Fat Duck and Dinner by Heston, after several customers fell ill from the norovirus bug from uncooked oysters.